Barón Rojo: Two albums, global success: 1982–83

 Barón Rojo moved to London for the recording of their second album, Volumen Brutal (1982), at Kingsway Studios, owned by Deep Purple frontman Ian Gillan.
 This album was released in two versions: one with the lyrics in Spanish and another sung in English.
 Bruce Dickinson from Iron Maiden is credited for helping them with the translation.

-Volumen Brutal led the band to international success, especially in the UK, where they were featured on the cover of music magazine Kerrang!, and it influenced numerous future metal musicians, such as Michael Amott (Carcass, Arch Enemy), who has stated that Barón Rojo is one of his favourite bands, or Ronnie Romero (Rainbow, Elegant Weapons), who says Volumen Brutal is the first album he ever bought.
+Volumen Brutal led the band to international success, especially in the UK, where they were featured on the cover of the music magazine Kerrang!, and it influenced numerous future metal musicians, such as Michael Amott (Carcass, Arch Enemy), who has stated that Barón Rojo is one of his favourite bands; Mille Petrozza (Kreator) and John Gallagher (Raven), who became fans watching Barón Rojo on tour; or Ronnie Romero (Rainbow, Elegant Weapons), who has stated that Volumen Brutal is the first album he ever bought.
 The record sold two million copies worldwide.
 It is considered one of the very best metal albums ever released in Spain, and one of the band's best releases.

 On 27 August 1982, Barón Rojo played at the Reading music festival, along with Iron Maiden, Twisted Sister, and Marillion.

 In 1983, Metalmorfosis, their third studio album, also recorded in London, was released and contained, among many other tracks, the well-known ballad "Siempre estás allí".
 Together with Volumen Brutal, it is considered one of their best albums.